risingwavelabs/risingwave-data-talks-workshop-2024-03-04/homework.md

 3. East Flatbush/Farragut, East Harlem North
 4. Midtown Center, University Heights/Morris Heights

+p.s.
+The trip time between taxi zones does not take symmetricity into account, i.e. `A -> B` and `B -> A` are considered different trips.
+This applies to subsequent questions as well.

 ## Question 2

 Recreate the MV(s) in question 1, to also find the **number of trips** for the pair of taxi zones with the highest average trip time.